APA Summit on High School Psychology Education

 Furthermore, high school psychology teachers play an important role in educating the public about psychological science.

-The summit will address several important topics, including administrative, curricular and instructional matters.
-It will allow teachers, faculty and other stakeholders to discuss and recommend actions that could positively impact the teaching of high school psychology for years to come.
+The summit addressed several important topics, including administrative, curricular and instructional matters.
+It allowed teachers, faculty and other stakeholders to discuss and recommend actions that could positively impact the teaching of high school psychology for years to come.

-The summit will bring together approximately 60 participants who will work in eight separate working groups.
+The summit brought together 70 participants who worked in eight separate working groups.

-Each group will create specific outcomes related to their assigned strand.
+Each group worked to create specific outcomes related to their assigned strand.
 The steering committee also intends to produce an overarching publication to capture the summit deliberations and recommendations.

 Psychology as a Science